 It also helps to remind yourself of the positive and constructive impact you can have on someone in need.
 It’s why you signed up for this.
 The thrill of knowing you’ve made a difference in someone else’s life is an experience that brings with it the most profound sense of satisfaction.

-During your training, take one day at a time.
+During your professional life coach training, take one day at a time.
 Your coaching confidence will grow because we focus on that, specifically.

 Wisely is the operative word.

 Anyone wanting to become a life coach needs to understand how (and how not) to transition into the business, particularly regarding what to expect as far as income.
 Your income expectations can make or break your plans.
 If you don’t check them, your life coaching business may very well end before it has a chance to succeed.

 Let’s take a cold, hard look at money expectations.